kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 }
 ```

-Compared to the initial test, we made only two changes:
+Compared to the initial test, there are two changes:

-  1. Change the `assert!` statement to ensure the request is still accepted,
-    but it also includes a mutated object
+1. Change the `assert!` statement to ensure the request is still accepted, but it includes a mutated object.
-  2. Created a `Pod` instance starting from the mutated object that is part of
+1. Created a `Pod` instance starting from the mutated object that's part of the response.
-    the response.
-Assert the mutated Pod object contains the right
+Assert the mutated Pod object contains the right `metadata.annotations`.
-    `metadata.annotations`.

-We can run the tests again, this time all of them will pass:
+You can run the tests again, this time all should pass:

 ```shell
 $ cargo test